Plan ahead

 Using C++

-data structures may also be useful for this assignment for your list of objects (though not for your 3D vectors, a simple struct or array for their data would have less overhead since they do not need to be dynamically resized).
+The std::list and/or std::vector data structures may also be useful for this assignment for your list of objects.
+I do not recommend using either of these for your 3D vectors, a simple struct or array for their data will have less overhead since they do not need to be dynamically resized, and you'll be using them enough that the added overhead will impact your run time.

 Parsing

 For a file format as simple as this one, it isn't necessary to get too fancy with the parsing.
-The easiest method is probably to read one whitespace-delimited string at a time, then compare that to each of the keywords you handle.
-Once you have found a keyword, read in the expected number of numbers or strings (or for "polygon", until you find one that is not a number)
+The easiest method is probably to read one whitespace-delimited string token at a time, then compare that to each of the keywords you handle.
+Once you have found a keyword, read in the expected number of numbers or strings.
+Knowing we'll only use valid files, you can simplify your parser significantly bu just skipping unknown tokens until you find one you recognize.

-Make a class or struct to hold the data that you parse (background color, eye position, etc.).
+Make a class or struct to hold the data that you parse (background color, eye position, list of objects, etc.).
 You can do your actual parsing in the constructor or a member function of that class.

 Test input